One and One (song): Robert Miles version

-"One and One" was covered by Italian electronic dance musician Robert Miles featuring English singer Maria Nayler and released on 4 November 1996 from his debut album, Dreamland (1996).
-It was Miles' second number one on the US Billboard Dance Club Songs chart, and the single also peaked at number one in Belgium (Flanders), Israel, Italy, Lithuania, Romania, and Scotland.
+"One and One" was covered by Italian electronic dance musician Robert Miles featuring English singer Maria Nayler and released to radio in August 1996 and physically released on 4 November 1996 from Miles' debut album, Dreamland (1996).
+The song was Miles' second number one on the US Billboard Dance Club Play chart, and it also peaked at number one in Flanders, Italy, Lithuania, Romania, and Scotland.
+Michael Geoghegan directed the song's accompanying music video.

 Background

+Maria Nayler secured her first record deal with Big Life in 1990 with her band Ultraviolet.
+Their first release, a cover of the Simon Dupree and the Big Sound's Sixties hit "Kites", gained her a significant fan — Sasha.
+He tracked her down and he and Nayler wrote "Be As One", which reached number 17 in February 96.
+Similarly, Robert Miles was so taken with Nayler's voice after hearing "Be As One" that he invited her to sing on "One And One".

 Miles is known by some collectors of CD singles for the quotes he includes on his jewel case inserts, succinct expressions of what he was attempting to communicate in writing and producing the song.
 About "One and One", Miles wrote: